Support

 1.2.
 Which information does the company application require?

-When filling out the InnoNext Call for Application, a minimal set of information will be required to identify your company, such as sector, activities and location, and website.
+When filling out the InnoNext Call for Application, a minimal set of information will be required to identify your company.
 After the application submission on the website, an email will provide you with the Letter of Commitment.
 This document, containing all the administrative details, confirms that your company is eligible for InnoNext (see FAQ n.
 3.4).
 It must be signed and returned to InnoNext to complete the company’s application.
-After a while, an email will confirm the company's registration and provide the link to set up the credentials to enter the matchmaking platform, where you can start creating the Internship vacancies.
+After a while, an email will confirm the company's registration and provide the link to set up the credentials to enter the matchmaking platform, where you can start creating the Internship positions.

 1.3.
 Are there any conditions related to the EIC Seal of Excellence?